WhizKidz Banner

 • Python - Python is an easy-to-learn, general purpose language used in the real-world for building test infrastructure, internal scripts, often used for machine learning, and creating standalone and web applications.

 • Java - Java is one of the top languages used by enterprises for building large web applications and standalone applications.
-The AP Computer Science A exam, where you can earn college credits for passing this exam, is based on Java.
+The AP Computer Science A exam, where you can earn college credits, is based on Java.

 • C++ - C++ is the language of choice for many operating systems, embedded devices, games, and some of the most popular applications like the web browser.
 In addition, many colleges will require you to take C++ if you are a computer science major.